Best CRM for Boutique Private Equity Firms 2026 — 7 Tools Compared

 7. DealCloud (Intapp) — Enterprise Reference

-DealCloud is the most comprehensive PE CRM on the market.
+DealCloud (Intapp) is the most comprehensive PE CRM on the market.
 It handles everything — deal flow, pipeline management, LP reporting, compliance, portfolio monitoring, travel planning, and time tracking.
 It's also the most expensive by a wide margin.

 Pricing (March 2026): Custom enterprise pricing only.
 Typical annual contracts run in the low six figures for standard firms and the high six figures for larger, multi-office operations.
 Multi-month implementation required.